Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

 ## Compile an MPI Program

 When you load a programming environment, the appropriate MPI module is loaded in the environment: `cray-mpich`.
-In addition the `craype-network-ofi` network target module should be loaded.
-These two modules are loaded by default when you login to LUMI.
+In addition, the `craype-network-ofi` network target module should be loaded.
+These two modules are loaded by default when you log in to LUMI.

 Compiling an MPI application is done using the set of compiler wrappers (`cc`, `CC`, `ftn`).
 The wrappers will automatically link codes with the MPI